eclipse-egit/egit/README.md

   have no information about other vendors.
 Please report your findings if you try.

-- CRLF conversion is never performed.
-On Windows you should thereforc make sure your projects and workspaces are configured to save files with Unix (LF) line endings.
+- CRLF conversion works for some things, but is in general still being worked on.

 Compatibility
 -------------